 My face is insanely soft and smooth.
 I’ve never felt anything like it before.
 My wife has a sparkle in her eye and a huge smile on her face as she runs a finger along my jawline: “Ohhhhhhhh, mama likes!”
 The barber/store put on a soft sales-pitch for getting their products, which I alllllllmost go for, but my young lady’s common sense prevails, telling me that I should do some research after we return home first.
 OK, but I’m sold on this way of shaving: I don’t need to shave again for two days, and I’m almost continuously touching my face in amazement.

 After I return home I immediately start surfing the internet, trying to learn more about this way of shaving…and discover that there’s damned little information out there.
 I eventually discover the MSN Wetshavers forum (now defunct) and my education begins….
-I am also fortunate to live within driving distance of Austin, TX, where Charles Roberts (owner of Enchante’ which is happily not defunct) is happy to share with me some of the finer points of traditional shaving (along with his “Method” shaving style).
+I am also fortunate to live within driving distance of Austin, TX, where Charles Roberts (owner of Enchante’ which has unfortunately closed recently) is happy to share with me some of the finer points of traditional shaving (along with his “Method” shaving style).
 Over the course of the next year I slowly learn (and learn to appreciate…and begin to advocate to my friends) shaving with a brush and traditional lather.
 I graduate from a Mach3 to a single-blade safety razor to an adjustable safety razor.
 As my own shaving technique matures I discover that I can actually offer some advice to “newbies” on the discussion board once in a while.

 In the late spring of 2006 a casual comment in a discussion thread on the Wetshavers forum suggests “someone needs to do a video on how to shave!”
 The general concensus is that the idea is appealing but probably too difficult to do.
 After all, you really need to see lather in three dimensions and be able to feel it to truly understand it, and a lot of the background techniques really need to be shown “in person.”
 Or so went the thinking.
 It was also felt that the video technology of the day wasn’t quite up to the quality that was necessary to properly demonstrate shaving.